-Rotary Club of Guernesiais Privacy Notice
+Rotary Guernesiais Privacy Notice

 Rotary (club of) Guernesiais (“we”) promise to respect the confidentiality of any personal data you share with us, or that we have access to through Rotary International (RI), to keep it safe, and we will always take every effort to protect your privacy.